SpartanJ/SOIL2/README.md

 		SOIL_CREATE_NEW_ID,
 		SOIL_FLAG_MIPMAPS | SOIL_FLAG_INVERT_Y | SOIL_FLAG_COMPRESS_TO_DXT
 	);

 /* done with the heightmap, free up the RAM */ SOIL_free_image_data( ht_map );
 ```

 **Clarifications**
 ----------------

-Visual Studio users: SOIL2 will need to be compiled as C++ source ( at least the file etc1_utils.c ), since VC compiler doesn't support C99.
-Users using the premake file provided by the project don't need to do anything, since the premake file already handles this issue.

 The icon used for the project is part of the [Haiku®'s Icons](http://www.haiku-inc.org/haiku-icons.html), [MIT licensed](http://www.opensource.org/licenses/mit-license.html).